Sir Alex Ferguson

 However, a long-running ownership dispute linked to stud rights arose between Ferguson and Magnier's Coolmore Stud.

 The experience did not diminish Ferguson's love of racing.
 He had a share in Gatwick, who won three valuable handicaps in 2004.
-Fergsuson also had an interest in horses trained by Ed Dunlop and an involvement with Highclere Thoroughbred Racing, and in 2005 he had his first horse with Mark Johnston, Against The Grain.
+Ferguson also had an interest in horses trained by Ed Dunlop and an involvement with Highclere Thoroughbred Racing, and in 2005 he had his first horse with Mark Johnston, Against The Grain.

 Apart from horseracing Sir Alex Ferguson's hobbies include golf and snooker.